Close Menu

 Examine how your life and finances are currently running.

-Can you do things better?
+Could you do things better?
 Is your investment plan running smoothly?
-What about your free time – are you trying to cram too many things into a limited window of time?
+What about your free time – are you trying to cram too many things into a limited number of hours?

-In your personal life, maybe simplifying your schedule could make you happier.
-Instead of trying to plan another epic holiday, what if you used some annual leave to have some extra free time instead?
+So maybe instead of trying to plan another epic holiday, what if you used some annual leave to have some extra free time instead?

 Principle #3 – Maximise Efficiency

 “Rockefeller was relentless in ferreting out ways to cut costs.
-During an inspection tour of a Standard Oil plant in New York, he observed a machine that soldered the lids on cans of kerosene destined for export.
+During an inspection of a Standard Oil plant in New York, he observed a machine that soldered the lids on cans of kerosene destined for export.
 Upon learning that each lid was sealed with 40 drops of solder, he asked, “Have you ever tried 38?”
 It turned out that when 38 drops were applied, a small percentage of the cans leaked.
 None leaked with 39, though.
 “That one drop of solder, said Rockefeller…”saved $2,500 the first year; but the export business kept on increasing after that and doubled, quadrupled–became immensely greater than it was then; and the saving has gone steadily along, one drop on each can, and has amounted since to many hundreds of thousands of dollars.”

-Yes, I hammer this point regularly.
+I know I hammer this point regularly.
 That’s because incremental savings across the board can make a big difference.
 So watch out for small, regular expenses.

 Principle #4 – Balance Profits and Morale